-To find the additional life insurance coverage you want with the perfect rider to cover you, speak with an independent agent in the Trusted Choice® network.
-Find an agent today to get quotes on the most affordable life insurance riders and find the perfect coverage for all of your life insurance needs.
+To find the additional life insurance coverage you want with the perfect rider to cover you, speak with an independent agent in our network.
+Find an independent agent today to get quotes on the most affordable life insurance riders and find the perfect coverage for all of your life insurance needs.

 - In 2007, there were 1,459,900 home health care patients